tklauser/llmnrd/README.md

 llmnrd is authored and maintained by Tobias Klauser <tklauser@distanz.ch>

+This is a branch maintained by Mario Klebsch <mario.klebsch@ime-actia.de>
+adding support for reverse lookup and CNAME records.

 The following people contributed patches and ideas, found and reported bugs or otherwise helped in the development of llmnrd: